Our Mission

 Kid

-Meet our sweet Kid, he and his herd mate Brandy were relinquished to us Aug 2023 due to their owner falling on hard times, she adopted them from the BLM when they were around 6 mo. old and when they were old enough she sent them to a trainer at which time their training was not finished, after they were given time to settle in here at the rescue our trainer started their training as if they had never been trained, both are doing great in their training and will need continued training, with that said we feel that they would need an intermediate rider with a trainer or an experienced rider.
+Meet our sweet Kid, he and his herd mate Brandy were relinquished to us Aug 2023 due to their owner falling on hard times, she adopted them from the BLM when they were around 6 mo. old and when they were old enough she sent them to a trainer, their training was not finished, after they were brought to the rescue they were given time to settle in and be quarantine, after which time our trainer started their training from the beginning, Kid is doing great in training and will need continued training when adopted, with that said we feel that he would need an intermediate rider with a trainer or an experienced rider who can continue with his training.

 Breed: Mustang